maahsnd/laundryDash/README.md

 Next steps:

+Make list view item a bit more concise (as in make it smaller)

 Add ability to manually add data for zipcodes in the future I.e have a database (for now just an object) with a list of zipcodes If the current location zipcode is present in the database, add those